Columns

 export default AvatarCell;

-Now you can import your component and apply it to a cell by adding its component to the cell property of a column:
+Now you can import your component and apply it to a cell by adding its name to the cell property of a column:

 import { Gantt } from "@svar-ui/react-gantt";